-Artificial intelligence is not a new concept for the people.
-Machine learning and robots were infused into our lives years ago but the hype of artificial intelligence today, is extra-ordinary.
-Whether it is an upcoming AI technology or a new perspective of it’s on the society.
+Artificial intelligence is not a new concept for people.
+Machine learning and robots were infused into our lives years ago but the hype of artificial intelligence today is extraordinary.
+Whether it is an upcoming AI technology or a new perspective of it’s on society.

 It is still obscure that what will be the potential impacts of these technologies on different platforms in which organizational implementation of AI is most highlighted.
-People are still confused on the idea especially when it comes to the recruitment of these machinery.
+People are still confused about the idea especially when it comes to the recruitment of this machinery.

 Artificial Intelligence will also be used by cybercriminals and nation-states to identify software and network vulnerabilities and to launch cyberattacks.